 Fat: 20% of calories

 For those looking to bulk up, I recommend something in this range.

 Carbs: 40% of calories

 Protein: 30% of calories

-You may notice a slight increase of body fat along with the muscle gain because you’re consuming a higher percentage of fat.
+You may notice a slight increase in body fat along with muscle gain because you’re consuming a higher percentage of fat.
 This is all part of the bulking phase.
 Once you’ve reached a size you’re happy with, you’ll then proceed to a cutting phase in which your carbs and fat intake are significantly reduced (resulting in becoming significantly crabbier…trust me!)

 Another option for assessing your macros is to go off your current weight.
 If you’re trying to lose weight, Your protein intake should be 0.6 to 0.72 grams/pound if you’re regularly active and as high as 1 to 1.5 grams/pound for athletes.
 A person who weighs 150 pounds would need 90-110 grams of daily protein if they’re regularly active and 150-225 grams of daily protein if they’re an athlete.

 I’m in my early 50s (don’t tell anyone…), so I know what it’s like to track your calories and macros without the help of apps.
 It wasn’t fun!
 Luckily the math can now be done on your phone.

 MyFitnessPal is my go-to for tracking macros and calories throughout the day.
 The app lets you scan the barcode of almost any grocery store item to get its full nutritional information.
 If you’re out to eat, typing in the meal name will also pull up its nutritional information.
 The custom chart based on the data you provide will tell you how you’re currently stacking up on your macro intake for the day.

 Some people prefer digital food scales and these are also a good option, but my opinion is that apps like MyFitnessPal, My Macros + or Lose It does the same thing.